dwhiffing/fury/content/aar/pf/pf1_aj/body.md

 hanging out over the sea-mount 70 miles south of Vladivostok, waiting for anything to come in or out of the port.
 Its sonar operator gradually picks up a submerged contact and classifies it as an SSGN.
-It’s the other Oscar, presumably headed for Vladivostok to reload\!
+It’s the other Oscar, presumably headed for Vladivostok to reload!
 The Buffalo takes a bearing, goes into the layer, and starts creeping towards the enemy.